 The Orange County, Calif., boy whose father allegedly shot his estranged wife during a child custody exchange gone wrong is still missing.

-However, at 1:20 p.m., the Amber Alert was called off for Ryan Ramos, 9, when police in Orange County said they no longer suspected Ramos to be in Utah, according to the Bureau of Criminal Investigation.
+However, at 1:20 p.m., the Amber Alert was called off for Ryan Ramos, 9, when Orange County Police said they no longer suspected Ramos to be in Utah, according to the Bureau of Criminal Investigation.

-Orange County police say Lonnie Ramos, 46, is suspected of shooting Gynnae Ramos, 41, after she drove to Ramos' house to pick up their son with a friend and a 4-year-old girl.
+Orange County police say Lonnie Ramos, 46, is suspected of shooting Gynnae Ramos, 41.
+She drove to Ramos' house to pick up their son with a friend and a 4-year-old girl.

 Lonnie Ramos allegedly shot Gynnae Ramos with a .40-caliber handgun while she was inside the car.
 The friend drove the vehicle to a nearby shopping center and called 911, according to a report by the Orange County Sheriff's Department.